 In 2018 When Indivisible established a network I did some homework on my political back yard.
 I conducted research and built some tools.
 I live in Brooklyn.
 I use the Ninth CD as a lens capture a view of local and state representatives.
-If you like you can take a look at it below.
-I am looking for some help for 2020.
+Take a look at it below.
+I am looking for some help for 2020, 2022, 2024.

 What I Found

 Represent Us is correct.
 Yvette D Clarke received 82% her of campaign contributions ($537,295) from outside her district.
 (Rank: 206 out of 421.) and she received 32% of campaign contributions ($211,772) from outside NYS.
 Source: the Center for Responsive Politics.

 Who or what Clarke represents becomes a logical, honest question.
 RepresentUs asks this question of every single member of our city, state and federal legislature.
 Corruption can be removed only one way by the people.

 Finding a new member of Congress.
 Clarke ranks 381st among the 435 in the House.
 She had estimated net worth of $115,502 in 2014.
 This is super important because the average net worth of a U.S. House of Representative is over $6 million (2014) despite the annual salary in the House is less than $200,000.

 I took a look at every election district in the Ninth Congressional District (see NYC Election District Map here).
 I want you to use the location tool and share your ED with me if you live in the Ninth or know some one who does.
 In the 2018 primary I gave some friends and myself some instructions and tried to elect Adem as a replacement for only one reason.
 Change works.
 Clarke is still in office, but it was fun trying.

 The proof came with AOC.
 New people with voter backing make a real difference because most incumbents have stopped paying attention to their districts and they tend toward complacency with a 98% re-election rate.